pixijs/floss/README.md

 Unit-testing for those hard to reach places.

 Uses Electron to provide a Mocha unit-testing environment which can be run headlessly or to debugged with DevTools.
+This was largely inspired by the [electron-mocha](https://github.com/jprichardson/electron-mocha) and [mocha-electron](https://github.com/tscanlin/mochatron) projects but didn't quite have the debugging features needed to develop tests.

-## Gulp Implementation
+## Gulp Usage

 ```js
 var floss = require('floss');